 I decided that if I was going to start working in the SIP, then I would choose to work in the Heat Treatment section of the factory, which was the third stage of the process that components go through.
 This part of the factory is maintained at a constant temperature of 26o C and was consequently sealed off from the rest of the spaces by vast glass screens – that sounded like my optimum temperature to work at!
 Heat treatment is used to create a “change in the metal composition” through a process known as carburizing, which “creates a hard surface and flexible interior”.
 Heat treatment can cause distortion though, so the temperature was carefully controlled for each different component.
 We were shown a great example of cassette sprockets which are heated and then stamped in order to reduce distortion.
 On display in the gallery were two “stacks” of sprockets – one stack was made up of raw sprockets which had only been through the Forming and Machining stages of the production process, the second was a stack which had also gone through the Heat Treatment process.
 The difference was stark – the heat-treated sprockets were visually significantly more precise – they sat flatter and the stack was notiecably smaller in height, even though both stacks contained the same numbers of sprockets.

-The final stage of the production process and consequently the last part of the SIP that we visited was the Surface Treatment part.
+The last part of the SIP that we visited was the Surface Treatment part.
 This was where the final finish is giving to the product.
 Incredibly complicated chemical processes are used to ensure that colour of the surface treatment matches across all the parts of the finished product to ensure the overall look is consistent.
 When you consider the range of parts that go to make up a rear derailleur for example and you consider that each of the parts could be constructed from a different type of metal, getting the final colour to match was of vital importance and so is incredibly complicated.

 As we were discussing surface finishes, I mentioned how much I loved the “look” of Dura-Ace 9000 which combined polished aluminium surfaces with black painted surfaces.
 Eda’s background in the product engineering department came to the fore here as he then revealed that he had been responsible for the subsequent iteration of Dura-Ace, the 9100 series.
 He discussed how part of the ethos behind the never-more-black colour scheme of the 9100 series had been a reaction to the “dark years” of professional cycling around 2013/14 when numerous cyclists (including the now disgraced Lance Armstrong) admitted publicly to their history of doping.